emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 ### Mapping

-The next <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>argument</a> to `ggplot()` is the `mapping`.
+The next <a class='glossary'>argument<span class='def'></span></a> to `ggplot()` is the `mapping`.
 This tells the plot which columns in the data should be represented by, or "mapped" to, different aspects of the plot, such as the x-axis, y-axis, line colour, object fill, or line style.
 These aspects, or "aesthetics", are listing inside the `aes()` function.

 Set the arguments `x` and `y` to the names of the columns you want to be plotted on those axes.
 Here, we want to plot the wait time on the x-axis and the call time on the y-axis.